Flow Cytometry Core

 Report Your Acknowledgement

-If you’ve used data produced by the Flow Cytometry Core in publication(s) or grant proposal(s), please e-mail Dr. Hartigan-O’Connor (dhartigan@ucdavis.edu) to notify him.
+If you’ve used data produced by the Flow Cytometry Core in publication(s) or grant proposal(s), please e-mail and notify Dr. Hartigan-O'Connor.